Each team will play four (4) 9-hole matches, over the weekend, against four (4) different opponents:

 The Battle of Gowanbrae “Shoot-Out”: There will be two (2) shoot-outs, all starting on Hole #1.
 Note:

-- The Men’s shoot-out will involve six teams over three holes.
-Two teams will be eliminated on Hole #1, two teams on Hole #2, and one team on Hole #3 to determine the overall B.O.G. champion.
+The Men’s shoot-out will involve seven (7) teams over three holes.
+Four teams will remain after Hole #1.
+Two teams will remain after Hole #2, and one team will remain on Hole #3 to determine the overall B.O.G. champion.

 Prize Winnings – Prizes distributed by the appointed leader of your division, as follows: